 PMDD is already a rollercoaster.
 But is it a hormonal coaster?
 Perhaps a histamine coaster?
-Or a wretched combination of both.
-For some people, histamine seems to make PMDD worse, but antihistamines are not a proven PMDD treatment yet.
+Or a wretched-ass combination of both.
+Here's the gist.
+For some people, histamine does seem to make PMDD worse, but antihistamines are not a proven PMDD treatment yet.

 -